akhvorov/vgram/docs/source/index.rst

 About
 =====

-This is the implementation of the new method for constructing an optimal feature set from sequential data.
+Vgram is the implementation of the new method for constructing an optimal feature set from sequential data.
 It creates a dictionary of n-grams of variable length, based on the minimum description length principle.
 The method is a dictionary coder and works simultaneously as both a compression algorithm and as unsupervised feature extraction.
 The length of constructed v-grams is not limited by any bound and exceeds 100 characters in provided experiments.